-This collection of buildings that includes two barns and six other outbuildings, animal sheds, a smoke house, and the Lippitt family farmhouse reflects the design of houses in Joseph Lippitt’s native Rhode Island.
+The farmstead includes two barns and six other outbuildings, animal sheds, a smoke house, and the Lippitt family farmhouse.
+The farmhouse reflects the design of houses in Joseph Lippitt’s native Rhode Island.
 The house dates from 1800 and was built in Hinman Hollow, N.Y.